 Finding Your Niche & Why It’s Important

 Starting your business can be tricky, especially when it comes to finding your niche.
 A niche is what you specialize in, what makes you unique and different from other competing businesses.
-Think about your ideal customer, what do they like and dislike?
+Think about your ideal customer; what do they like and dislike?
 What can you do to grab their attention?
-When finding your niche, it is the perfect opportunity to find something you are passionate about; this will ensure that your business is flourishing.
-If you are starting a small business, competing with larger companies can be challenging.
+Finding your niche is the perfect opportunity to find something you are passionate about; this will ensure your business is flourishing.
+Competing with larger companies can be challenging if you start a small business.
 One benefit of finding your niche is the online visibility that it gives your business.
 Knowing precisely what you do and sell can help potential customers find you easier online.
 You can use this to your advantage to compete with big companies that may be too saturated in your target market.

 Locate your target market

 Locating your target market will help you in finding your preferred customers.
 Having a specialized niche will allow you to focus on a small and specific audience.
 Sharing your passion with them will help to build trust and a loyal following.
-Finding your target market means narrowing down on who you want to sell too.
+Finding your target market means narrowing down on who you want to sell to.
 You will want to decide on specific age ranges, gender, interests, location, income, etc. Target markets differ from company to company as they should be unique to each business for the best outcomes.
-It’s important to think back to your niche when creating a target market to ensure successful targeting to potential customers.
+Thinking back to your niche when creating a target market is important to ensure successful targeting to potential customers.

 Target your Niche

 Targeting your niche and working hard will help you to become an expert in your field.
-The more time and effort that goes into crafting your business, the higher the quality of information you can give to your clients.
+The more time and effort crafting your business, the higher the quality of information you can give to your clients.

-Make sure with whatever niche you decide on, you are knowledgeable and can give your customers information.
+Make sure you are knowledgeable about whatever niche you decide on and can give your customers information.
 You do not want your customers to doubt your knowledge and second-guess your business.

 Scope Out the Competition

-Having your specific niche means that you will have a smaller target market of customers, but you will also have a smaller number of competitors.
+Having your specific niche means that you will have a smaller target market of customers and a smaller number of competitors.
 Having a smaller target market means that there will be fewer big brand names used as referrals.
 Your customers will be more likely to recommend you to other people, which is excellent for your business!
-Do not be afraid to compete; if you see another company doing what you want to do, and you are sure that you can do it better, then do it!
+Do not be afraid to compete; if you see another company doing what you want, and you are sure you can do it better, then do it!
 Your only limitations are what you set for yourself.